confluentinc/kafka-connect-elasticsearch/docs/configuration_options.rst

   * Importance: low

 ``max.buffered.records``
   Approximately the max number of records each task will buffer.
 This config controls the memory usage for each task.
-When the number of buffered records is larger than this value, the partitions assigned to this task will be paused.

-  * Type: long
+  * Type: int
   * Default: 20000
   * Importance: low

 ``max.retries``
   The max allowed number of retries.
-Allowing retries will potentially change the ordering of records.

   * Type: int
   * Default: 5